 We look at the mega-campuses that are shrines to the success of some of the world’s most powerful technology companies.

-Anyone who has read Dave Eggers dystopian The Circle (or seen its 2017 film adaptation starring Tom Hanks and Emma Watson) cannot regard Apple Inc’s Apple Park headquarterswithout reference this story of “the most influential company in the world” and it’s omnipresent and insidious march to “complete the circle”.
+Anyone who has read Dave Eggers dystopian The Circle (or seen its 2017 film adaptation starring Tom Hanks and Emma Watson) cannot regard Apple Inc’s Apple Park headquarters without reference this fictional account of “the most influential company in the world” and quest to “complete the circle”.
 Reportedly costing $5 billion and taking over 5 years to build, its circular design and extreme scale have earned a media nickname of “the spaceship”.
 Located on 175 acres in Cupertino, California, and designed by British architecture firm Foster+Partners, the colossal circular structure surrounds a large outdoor park containing two miles of walking and running paths for employees, an orchard, meadow and man-made lake.

 Inside the pristine glass and steel structure, which is more than a mile in circumference, it houses more than 12,000 employees in a four-storied circular building of approximately 260,000 square meters.
 Open-plan layout used in much of the building.
 Most employees situated around large tables instead of separated into individual offices in a bid to promote collaboration.
 One of the most important additions to the Park is the Steve Jobs Theater, His wish was that the whole campus looked less like an office park and more like a nature refuge.
 Today eighty percent of the site consists of green space planted with over 7,000 drought-resistant trees and indigenous plants to realise his vision.